Strength (tarot card): Description

 The design of this card is fairly constant across tarot decks.
 The key characters are that of a woman and a lion, with the woman leaning over the lion.
 Many cards, including that of the Rider–Waite–Smith deck, have the woman clasping the lion's jaws.
 Some feature an Infinity symbol hovering over the woman's head.
 Other decks have the woman sitting upon the lion, or merely with one hand upon it.
 Some decks feature just one of the characters; flowers are often presented on this card.

 According to Eden Gray, the lemniscate above her represents enlightenment and spiritual powers, whereas the lion represents animal passions and earthly cravings.

-History

-The Strength card was originally named Fortitude, and accompanies two of the other cardinal virtues in the Major Arcana: Temperance and Justice.